krixik-ai/krixik-docs/docs/examples/multi_module_non_search_pipeline_examples/multi_sentiment_analysis_on_translation.md

     [
       {
-        "snippet": "This silln is fantastic.",
-        "positive": 1.0,
+        "snippet": "For the jobs I'm doing I turned out very good.", "positive": 1.0,
         "negative": 0.0,
         "neutral": 0.0
       },
       {
-        "snippet": "Besides being supremely comfortable, he feels very firm.", "positive": 1.0,
+        "snippet": "In one hour load the battery and last more than 3 hours of continuous work.", "positive": 0.008,
-        "negative": 0.0,
+        "negative": 0.992,
         "neutral": 0.0
       },
       {
-        "snippet": "It is made of good strong and durable materials, and cushions are tremendous as well.", "positive": 1.0,
+        "snippet": "A golasse to have a second batter.", "positive": 0.023,
-        "negative": 0.0,
+        "negative": 0.977,
         "neutral": 0.0
       },
       {
-        "snippet": "What a plush!",
+        "snippet": "Cmodo and with good torque.",
-        "positive": 0.987,
+        "positive": 1.0,
-        "negative": 0.013,
+        "negative": 0.0,
         "neutral": 0.0
       },
       {
-        "snippet": "Very recommended.",
+        "snippet": "I agree.",
         "positive": 1.0,
         "negative": 0.0,
         "neutral": 0.0